gunony/ML_Book_Valuations/README.md

 ### What is the project ? <a name="projet"></a>

 The purpose of this project is to train the right ML model that predicts the possible rating of a new book.
+The underlying aim of the project is to answer the question that every reader asks: "Which of all these published books is the best one to choose?

-The dataset provided is an extract from Goodreads (https://www.goodreads.com/)
+The dataset provided is an extract from Goodreads (https://www.goodreads.com/).

 ### Installation <a name="install"></a>

-This project is composed of the following files :
- - Book_Genre.ipynb => create a csv file with the genre of each books - file created : 'Genre.csv'
- - Book_Authors+List.ipynb => create two specific files about authors and details about the books - files created : 'df_BooksList
- - Book_Rating => create the file with all the information for each book.
-This file will be used for Machine Learning - file created : 'Book_Rating.

-To explore this project download the

-Open the file
+The project is made in two parts.
+The first part is the constitution of the dataset.
+The second part focuses on the choice of the models, their training, their performance and the final solution chosen.

+I deliberately choose to separate the project into two Jupyter Notebook files corresponding to each part of the project.
+For the part 1, open the file 'Book_Valuation_Dataset.ipynb', and for the part 2 open the file 'Book_Valuation_MachineLearning.ipynb'.

-All dependencies to install are listed in requirements.txt file.
+All dependencies to install are listed in 'requirements.txt' file.

 ### Files Descriptions <a name="files"></a>